Jeffrey Lee Stevenson

 Program Coordinator & Executive Assistant to the Director

-Daniela is trained as a Bilingual (Spanish-English) Public Relations Officer, Licensed in Marketing and Communication.
-She holds a post-bac Diploma in Social Responsibility, Marketing, Communications and Image Consulting.
-Daniela had experience working as an academic coordinator in a variety of universities in Chile and the U.S. before joining the School in Chile in 2014.
-With the School in Chile, she primarily has contact with the students in Santiago, though she helps to secure visa documents, etc. for all students in the program.
+Daniela is trained as a Bilingual (Spanish-English) Public Relations Officer, Licensed in Marketing and Communication from the University of Arts and Sciences of Communication (UNIACC).
+She holds a post-bac Diploma in Marketing, Communications and Image Consulting.
+She also obtained a post-baccalaureate Diploma in Social Responsibility from the UN Global Compact in Chile in alliance with University Andres Bello (UNAB).
+Daniela has had experience working as an academic coordinator in a variety of universities in Chile and the U.S. before joining the School in Chile in 2015.
+With the School in Chile, she primarily has contact with the students in Santiago, helping them with academic issues, visa documents, and administrative procedures, and accounting for the program in Chile.

 Instructor, Writing for Linguistic and Cultural Competency (Santiago)

 Aldo OLate Vinet

 Instructor, Writing for Linguistic and Cultural Competency (Temuco)